MuhammadFauzan98/Depression-predictor/README.md

-🧠 Depression Risk Predictor Dashboard

-This is an interactive Streamlit dashboard that uses a Machine Learning model (Random Forest) to predict depression risk based on lifestyle and social factors such as age, sleep hours, work pressure, and social activity.
+Depression predictor is an Small interactive Streamlit web application that uses a Machine Learning model.

+It is used to predict depression risk based on social factors such as age, sleep hours, work pressure, and Social activity.

+These social factors are input given by the user with the help of slider.

-It includes a Dark Mode / Light Mode switch, collapsible sidebar inputs, and an easy-to-use interface for healthcare researchers, students, and demo purposes.
+These web app include a Dark mode / Light mode toggle , collapsible sidebar inputs, and an easy to understand interface for everyone.

-🚀 Features
+Features :

-📊 Interactive Dashboard built with Streamlit.
+-> Simple user interface

-🌙 Dark / Light mode toggle with custom styling.
+-> Dark / Light mode toggle

-⚙️ Sidebar inputs for age, sleep, stress, and social score.
+-> sidebar inputs

-🤖 Random Forest ML model trained on dummy data.
+-> Random Forest ML model trained by dummy data

-📈 Risk score output with warnings (Low / Moderate / High).
+-> Risk Score output warning

-🔒 Disclaimer included (not medical advice).
+-> Disclaimer included

-🛠️ Tech Stack
+Tech Stack :

-Python 3.9+
+-> Python 3.13.5

-Streamlit – UI and dashboard
+-> Streamlit - UI and dashboard

-scikit-learn – Machine Learning model (RandomForestClassifier)
+-> Scikit-learn - Machine learning model

-Pandas / NumPy – Data handling
+-> Panda / Numpy - data handling

-Pickle – Model serialization
+-> Pickle - Model serialization